bodil/bodil.github.com/content/parser-combinators/index.md

 To get there, we need a combinator which tries two parsers in order: if the first parser succeeds, we're done, we return its result and that's it.
-If it fails, instead of returning an error, instead we try the second parser *on the same input*.
+If it fails, instead of returning an error, we try the second parser *on the same input*.
 If that succeeds, great, and if it doesn't, we return the error too, as that means both our parsers have failed, and that's an overall failure.